Can Large Vision-Language Models Correct Semantic Grounding Errors By Themselves?: Related Work

+\iclr{ \textbf{Self-Correction in LLMs:} LLMs have shown some ability to criticize, refine, and correct their responses through prompt-based feedback~\citep{llm_solve_computer_tasks,self_refine,gou2024critic,li2024confidencemattersrevisitingintrinsic}, supervised finetuning~\citep{havrilla2024glorewhenwhereimprove,zelikman2022star,singh2024beyond} or reinforcement learning~\citep{kumar2024traininglanguagemodelsselfcorrect}.
+This work examines whether VLMs can self-correct via prompt-based feedback.
+There remains little consensus on whether LLMs can effectively self-correct through additional prompts~\citep{havrilla2024glorewhenwhereimprove}.
+While previous studies suggest promise in prompt-based self-correction, they often rely on oracle feedback~\citep{llm_solve_computer_tasks,shinn2023reflexion}, or weak prompts for initial responses~\citep{self_refine,bai2022constitutionalaiharmlessnessai}.
+Follow-up research suggests that feedback generation limits self-correction~\citep{havrilla2024glorewhenwhereimprove}.
+On the other hand, prompt-based self-correction generally excels when useful external tools, such as code executors or search engines, are accessible~\citep{llm_cannot_self_correct,self_debug,gou2024critic,gao-etal-2023-rarr}; however, these tools are often unavailable in many scenarios.
+Fact-checking also shows success, as demonstrated by CoVe, which decomposes generation tasks into simpler verification steps, yielding robust feedback~\citep{dhuliawala2023chainofverificationreduceshallucinationlarge}.
+Drawing from the extensive literature on LLM self-correction, we analyze whether VLMs can self-correct, focusing on semantic grounding. }

-In-context learning in LLMs~\citep{brown2020language} has encouraged various new prompting techniques such as Chain-of-Thought (CoT)~\citep{cot}, Least-to-Most~\citep{ltm}, and StepBack~\citep{stepback} to improve LLMs' reasoning capability.
-Chain-of-thought notably demonstrates several reasoning paths for LLMs to encourage them to solve complex task by following similar reasoning paths~\citep{tree_of_thoughts, self_consistency_cot}.
-However, these techniques may be less applicable to VLMs due to the limited in-context learning capability of VLMs, especially the visual instruction tuned VLMs~\citep{vlm_icl,zeng2024mllms}.
-In contrast, Zero-shot CoT can elicit model reasoning without the reliance on in-context learning, but instead by simply prepending a guiding sentence to the model responses \citep{zero_shot_cot}.
-Moreover, prompting techniques for VLMs have mostly focused on visual prompting.
-Prior work has shown that models trained on web-scale data can focus on specific visual markers, \eg, red circles~\citep{red_circle}.
-More recently, Set-of-Marks (SoM) prompting shows that the GPT-4V model is able to ground multiple objects at the same time by simply overlaying a set of object identifiers on the image \citep{som_prompt, pivot_optimize_visual_prompt}.
-In our work, we leverage these techniques to introduce feedback to VLMs and improve semantic grounding.
+\textbf{Prompting in LLMs and VLMs:} In-context learning in LLMs~\citep{brown2020language} has led to new prompting techniques such as Chain-of-Thought (CoT)~\citep{cot}, Least-to-Most~\citep{ltm}, and StepBack~\citep{stepback} to enhance reasoning capabilities.
+CoT, in particular, showcases multiple reasoning paths to aid LLMs in solving complex tasks~\citep{tree_of_thoughts, self_consistency_cot}.
+However, these methods may be less effective in VLMs due to their limited in-context learning~\citep{vlm_icl,zeng2024mllms}.
+Conversely, zero-shot CoT promotes model reasoning without the reliance on in-context learning by simply adding a guiding sentence before model responses~\citep{zero_shot_cot}.
+For VLMs, prompting has predominantly involved visual cues.
+Studies have shown that models, when trained on extensive web data, can recognize specific visual markers, like red circles~\citep{red_circle}.
+More recently, Set-of-Marks (SoM) prompting has enabled the GPT-4V to ground multiple objects by overlaying object identifiers on images~\citep{som_prompt, pivot}.
+Our work incorporates these techniques to provide semantic grounding feedback to VLMs.